Assault and Battery Liability and Asset Protection in Florida

-An assault or battery judgment is one of the hardest civil liabilities to insure against, settle cheaply, or protect assets from.
-Florida law treats assault and battery as intentional torts.
-Liability insurance excludes intentional acts, punitive damages are available to the plaintiff, and federal bankruptcy law limits homestead protection when the underlying debt arises from an intentional tort causing serious injury.
+An assault or battery judgment in Florida is one of the hardest civil liabilities to protect against.
+Liability insurance excludes intentional acts, punitive damages are available to the plaintiff with no statutory cap when the defendant intended to cause harm, and federal bankruptcy law limits homestead protection when the underlying debt arises from an intentional tort causing serious injury.

 Speak With a Florida Asset Protection Attorney